Miroslav Škoro: Political career

 From 1995 to 1997, Škoro was the Croatian general consul to Hungary.

-On 30 October 2007, Škoro joined the Croatian Democratic Union, becoming a candidate on the 2007 parliamentary election and won seat in the parliament. Škoro took office on 11 January 2008, but resigned in November 2008 due to his disappointment over the way politicians were treated by Croatian media.
+On 30 October 2007, Škoro joined the Croatian Democratic Union, becoming a candidate on the 2007 parliamentary election and won a seat in the parliament. Škoro took office on 11 January 2008, but resigned in November 2008 due to his disappointment over the way politicians were treated by Croatian media.

 On 23 June 2019, Škoro announced his candidacy in the 2019–20 Croatian presidential election.
 In a video message on his Facebook page, Škoro said that changes to the Constitution are needed and that the president should have more powers.
 He came in third place with 24.45% of the vote and was eliminated from the second round.
-His campaign is supported by HKS, Hrast and Most.
+His campaign was supported by HKS, Hrast and Most.

 On 29 February 2020, Škoro reported to the media the establishment of the new right-wing political party, the Miroslav Škoro Homeland Movement, four and a half months before the 2020 parliamentary election.

-In March 2021, Škoro announced his candidacy for the mayor in the 2021 Zagreb local elections.
+In March 2021, Škoro announced his candidacy for mayor in the 2021 Zagreb local elections.
 He lost in the second round, gaining 34% of the vote, Tomislav Tomašević winning with 64%.